prakashmirji/kubectl-hpeov/README.md

 You can get the CLI help message using below command

-    >./kubectl-hpeov -h
+    >kubectl hpeov -h

 It prints help like this

-    A kubectl extension for hpe oneview product.
+    A kubectl extension for hpe oneview bare metal servers.
 For example:

         kubectl hpeov serverhardware get --all
         kubectl hpeov serverhardware get --name=<name of server hardware>